 ALS Stress Management

 ALS Speech (Dysarthria)

 All Learning to Live with ALS Posts

-Read my weekly column published on ALS News Today
+Read all my weekly columns published on ALS News Today here:

 Thank you for visiting my blog!
 I hope the information and personal stories I've shared here will help you on your own journey living with ALS.
 If you have any comments, questions or would like to see a particular topic covered please feel free to use the comment section below.

 Just as no two ALS journeys are alike, there is no one-size-fits-all method for dealing with the emotional stress of living with the disease.

 However, I found a way to continue moving forward.
 It’s a simple strategy that helps me focus on one problem at a time.
 A strategy that has helped me maintains a positive mindset and strengthen my resilience ever since I was diagnosed with ALS in 2010.